valantic/spartacus-mock/projects/spartacus-mock/README.md

 ```

 #### Override default Slots or add custom Slots

+If you want to overwrite a default slot make sure you use the same `slotId` like the default slot.
+If your custom slot has the same `position` a unique `slotId` it will deliver both slots.

 To provide custom global Slots you need to create your slot like following: